grollmus/SnapshotManager/README.md

 - historical export of snapshot data
 - isolate logic/view from addin interface to develop independently from TIA Portal
 - finding a better way to access the snapshot.xml
+- using message api to display messages in TIA Portal about events of SnapshotManager

 ## Installation